-The City Code requires a landscape surety to be submitted prior to issuance of building permits (see City Code Section 21.301.15(h)(5)).
+The City Code requires a landscape surety to be submitted prior to issuance of building permits (see City Code Section 19.52 (h) (5)).
 The purpose of the surety is to ensure that landscaping and screening is installed as proposed and survives through at least one full growing season.
-The amount of the surety is determined by multiplying the Developable Landscaping Area (see City Code Section 21.301.15(c)(2)(C) for a definition) by the current Landscape Surety Rate.
+The typical amount of the surety is determined by multiplying the Developable Landscaping Area (see City Code Section 19.52 (c) (2) (C) for a definition) by the current Landscape Surety Rate.
 The Landscape Surety Rate, which reflects average market rates for providing, installing and warranting typical landscaping and screening materials in Bloomington, is currently \$0.50/square foot of Developable Landscaping Area.
-The surety may be in the form of a performance bond (see attached form) or cashier's check.
+The surety must use the City's standard wording (see attached model).